PWC’s Electrical Engineering Department is made up of four sections:

 - office administration

-PWC currently purchases much of its power from Progress Energy.
-PWC also has the ability to generate electricity.
-All of the power that we purchase is sent to one of three Points of Delivery (POD) in the Fayetteville area by way of 230,000-volt (kV) transmission lines.
-This high voltage allows power to travel vast distances more efficiently than lower voltages.
-At these POD’s, the voltage is transformed to 66 kV and sent to one of our 35 substations throughout the Fayetteville area.
-This voltage allows the wires to be located closer together and is more appropriate for transporting power to our substations.
-At the substation the voltage is once again transformed to a lower voltage of either 25 kV or 15 kV.
+PWC currently purchases its power from Duke Energy Progress, but has the capability to generate electricity when requested by DEP.
+All of the purchased power is directed to one of three Points of Delivery (POD) in the Fayetteville area by way of 230,000-volt transmission lines.
+The higher voltage allows power to travel vast distances and more efficiently than lower voltages.
+At these POD’s, the voltage is transformed again to a sub-transmission voltage of 66 kV and redistributed to one of our 35 distribution substations throughout the area.
+The sub-transmission voltage allows the wires to be closer together and more efficient for transporting power to our distribution substations.
+At the distribution substations the voltage is again transformed to a lower voltage of either 25 kV or 15 kV.
 This is the voltage of the power lines along the streets of your neighborhood.
-At the home or business, the voltage is transformed a final time.
-The voltage delivered to your home is typically in the range of 122 volts but the system is designed to deliver 120 volts, plus or minus 5%, at any given time.
+At transformers near homes or businesses, the voltage is transformed a final time.
+The voltage delivered to homes and businesses is typically in the range of 122 volts but the system is designed to deliver 120 volts, plus or minus 5%, safely at any given time.